justinelijahtaylor/justinelijahtaylor/README.md

 ### Justin Taylor
-I'm a senior Computer Science / Mathematics / Statistics major at the University of South Carolina Honors College.
+Recent UofSC Alumni.
+Computer Science / Mathematics / Statistics

 I recently created a React App to let Spotify users concurrently listen to music across devices regardless of distance.
 You can find it at [Shareplay](https://shareplay.dev)
 <!--